• 2255N 1700W

 What is it?

 • Xanthelasma (or xanthelasma palpebrarum) is a sharply demarcated yellowish collection of cholesterol underneath the skin, usually on or around the eyelids.
-Although not harmful or painful, these minor growths might possibly be disfiguring and can be removed.
+Although not harmful or painful, these minor growths may possibly be disfiguring and can be removed.
 They are common in people of Asian origin and those from the Mediterranean region.

 ur in middle-aged and elderly patients.
 They appear more often in females.